An ordinary day with extraordinary results: Detailing the St. Louis child rescues

 "It was an ordinary day at an ordinary fire, in an ordinary building, with extraordinary results."

 That's how St. Louis Fire Department Battalion Chief Duane Greer described Aug.
 15, 2019 – a day that started like any other but ended with crews pulling child after child from an apartment fire in the city.

-I had the great pleasure to sit down with members of the St. Louis crews who made those heroic rescues, along with their battalion chiefs, to talk about the Ohio Avenue incident: Firefighter Patrick Ferguson, Firefighter Joshua Roth, Battalion Chief Greer, Battalion Chief Steve Rick, Firefighter Jim Fuchs and Captain Chris Erb Jr.
+I had the great pleasure to sit down and talk with members of the St. Louis crews who made those heroic rescues, along with their battalion chiefs: Firefighter Patrick Ferguson, Firefighter Joshua Roth, Firefighter Jim Fuchs, Captain Chris Erb Jr., Battalion Chief Greer and Battalion Chief Steve Rick.

 As we would suspect, each of the firefighters protests the "hero" label, saying it was "just another day doing our job."